-- a.
-Priority will be given to Goldfarb School of Nursing clinical courses. - b.
-Faculty will work with the simulation staff to schedule activities in the Institute. - c.
+- 1. Priority will be given to Goldfarb School of Nursing clinical courses. - 2.
+Faculty will work with the simulation staff to schedule activities in the Institute. - 3.
 Open Lab times will be communicated by individual course faculty based on lab availability.